 The building construction process is a series of routine tasks completed by skilled persons.
 It involves a lot of time and tedious work and must be managed carefully.
 This process can be split into three phases: preconstruction, construction, and post-construction.

 Before a project begins, the client must work closely with the design team and contractor to develop the project plan.
-The pr-construction process is where the contractor and the design team develop detailed drawings, budgets, schedules, and labor projections.
+The preconstruction process is where the contractor and the design team develop detailed drawings, budgets, schedules, and labor projections.
+In this phase, construction management plays a crucial role in this phase by ensuring that all aspects of the preconstruction process are coordinated efficiently, helping to align project goals, resources, and timelines.

 The core team defines the project and prepares cost estimates depending on the client’s budget.
 The team must also identify potential risks and develop solutions to ensure optimal use of resources.